aappddeevv/scalajs-reaction/docs/src/main/tut/docs/creating.md

      })}
 ```

-Or you can use the spread `..., children: ReactNode*) = `.
+Or you can use the scala spread `param: Param, children: ReactNode*) = `.

-As a shortcut for stateless components, you can do:
+For stateless components with only a render method, you can make the definition
+even shorter:

 ```scala
 object MyComponent {